cestella/cestella.github.io/_posts/2014-05-07-senate-speech-investigation.markdown

 Visualization
 ---

-As I have set up in earlier sections, I generated a 50-topic model (see below for more detail) from the 1400 speeches and press releases from senators in 2008.
+I generated a 50-topic model (see below for more detail) from the 1400 speeches and press releases from senators in 2008.
 I then embedded each document into 2-dimensions using t-distributed stochastic neighbor embedding (see below for more detail) so that we can better visualize the clusters.
 Some notes about the following visualization: